 New types of energy-storage technologies are also emerging in the region.
 In late 2015, grid-scale battery-storage projects requested interconnection to the regional power system for the first time, with 16 MW achieving commercial operation by late 2016 and more in the ISO Generator Interconnection Queue, as indicated in the chart above.
 And New England continues to benefit from pumped-storage hydropower—a type of large-scale energy storage; two large facilities built in the 1970s can supply almost 2,000 MW of capacity within 10 minutes.
 Read “New energy-storage options emerging in New England; ISO-NE publishes primer and makes FERC filing on market participation.”

-In addition, the amount of registered demand resources in the region, such as load management, distributed generation, and energy-efficiency (EE) projects, have increased from 100 MW in 2003 to over 2,700 MW in 2018 .
+In addition, the amount of registered demand resources in the region, such as load management, distributed generation, and energy-efficiency (EE) projects, have increased from 100 MW in 2003 to over 2,700 MW in 2018.
 This translates into thousands of individual demand assets integrated into the power system.
-State-funded EE programs are leading the way in this expansion, with investments in EE programs totaling nearly $4.5 billion from 2009 to 2015 and another $1.2 billion annually expected from 2021 to 2026.
+State-funded EE programs are leading the way in this expansion, with investments in EE programs totaling about $5.4 billion from 2009 to 2016 and another $1.2 billion annually expected from 2019 to 2017.
 What’s more, ISO New England has the most demand resources as a percentage of peak demand compared with other grid operators in the country, per a December 2017 report from the Federal Energy Regulatory Commission.
 We’ve also been a leader in integrating demand-response resources into the wholesale electricity markets and expect to complete full integration June 1, 2018.

 While a significant upward trend in renewables and EE is clear, it will be many years before these resources may match the amount of natural gas capacity currently on the system and proposed for development.